RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 - `#RRGGBB`: full notation without alpha.
 The alpha is assumed to be `FF`.
 - `#RRGGBBAA`: full notation with alpha.

+#### Date/Time
+Date/Time literals must contain an `_` underscore.
+They may contain a day of the year, a time of day and a timezone.
+The format is as follows: `YYYYMMDD_HHMMSS_MMM_±HHMM`:
+- `YYYYMMDD` represents the year, month and day.
+It must always be eight characters long, and may only consist of digits.
+It may be omitted if the value is `00000000`.
+- `HHMMSS` represents the hour, minute and second.
+It must always be six characters long, and may only consist of digits.
+It may be omitted if the value is `000000`.
+- `MMM` represents the millisecond.
+It must always be three characters long, and may only consist of digits.
+It may be omitted if the value is `000`.
+- `±HHMM` represents the timezone, as an hour and minute offset from UTC.
+It must always be five characters long.
+The first character must either a `+` positive sign or a `-` negative sign.
+The other characters must be digits.
+It may be omitted if the value is `+0000`.

+Note that the represented value does not have to be a valid date, time or timezone.
+Any value that fits in the format is allowed.

 #### Binary
 Binary data strings store arbitrary data in hexadecimal format.
 They must start with `0x`, followed by the hexadecimal representation of the data, for example: `0x0004BAF890`.
 The literal `0x` represents a binary data string of length 0.
 The character length of the hexadecimal number must be an even number.